devenes/python-boto3-api/README.md

 ## Start Instance

-You send a request to this endpoint by entering the following parameters, and you can start the instance you specified with `instance_id`, in the region you specified with `region_name` and the status of the instance will be changed to `pending` and then to `running`.
+You send a POST request to the `start` endpoint by entering the following parameters, and you can start the instance you specified with `instance_id`, in the region you specified with `region_name` and the status of the instance will be changed to `pending` and then to `running`.

 ```
 http://<api_host>:<api_port>/ec2/start